ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 - Just for people who know SQL but not Python, Java, etc.

 ## DataFrame API
-- For people who like dataframes in
+- For people who like dataframes in, for example, pandas.